0xNineteen/blog.md/contents/sol-blocks/index.md

 including all shreds

-*notice:* though we havent talked about it yet, in the TVU, shreds are received by the network and stored in the blockstore - which are then later read - notice how by storing the shreds in the blockstore even when you produced the entries yourself, you can make use of the same codeflow as the TVU - this will make more sense when we talk about the TPUs flow
+*notice:* though we havent talked about it yet, in the TVU, shreds are received by the network and stored in the blockstore - which are then later read --- so notice how by storing the shreds in the blockstore in the TPU too, even when you produced the entries yourself, you can make use of the same codeflow as the TVU - this will make more sense when we talk about the TPUs flow